prometheus-community/ipmi_exporter/README.md

 Supported parameters include:

  - `web.listen-address`: the address/port to listen on (default: `":9290"`)
- - `config.file`: path to the configuration file (default: `ipmi.yml`)
+ - `config.file`: path to the configuration file (default: none)
  - `freeipmi.path`: path to the FreeIPMI executables (default: rely on `$PATH`)

-For a complete list of available parameters, run:
+For syntax and a complete list of available parameters, run:

     ./ipmi_exporter -h

 Make sure you have the following tools from the [FreeIPMI](https://www.gnu.org/software/freeipmi/) suite installed:

- - `ipmimonitoring`
+ - `ipmimonitoring`/`ipmi-sensors`
  - `ipmi-dcmi`
  - `bmc-info`